List of Downton Abbey characters: Lady Mary Crawley

-In the fourth series, Mary is pursued by three suitors: Anthony Foyle (Viscount Gillingham), Evelyn Napier (heir to Viscount Branksome) and Charles Blake (heir to an Ulster baronetcy).
+In the fourth series, Mary becomes an archetypal 'bright young thing' & is pursued by three suitors: Anthony Foyle (Viscount Gillingham), Evelyn Napier (heir to Viscount Branksome) and Charles Blake (heir to an Ulster baronetcy).
 However, she eventually decides she does not want to marry any of them, providing a shock, especially for Tony.
 In the fifth series, Mary meets Henry Talbot, a distant relative to the Earls of Shrewsbury and a racing car driver by profession.
 Though Mary struggles to overcome her lingering grief over Matthew's death, she realises she loves Henry, and the two marry at the end of series six.
 In the first film, she has had a daughter with Henry named Caroline.
 In the second film, Mary has a flirtatious relationship with a film director named Jack Barber (played by Hugh Dancy), but she stays faithful to Henry.
 In the third film, it is revealed that Mary has divorced Henry, for which she faces discrimination from her Edwardian era contemporaries.
 She had a one-night stand with Gus Sambrook (played by Alessandro Nivola), the financial adviser of her American maternal uncle Harold Levinson, for which she is briefly blackmailed, but Mary firmly resists it.
 At the end of the film, Mary acquires full control over the estates of the earldom and becomes the main occupant of Downton Abbey following her parents moving out to the dower house into retirement.
-Mary's on and off relationship with Henry Talbot is portrayed to be the inspiration for Private Lives.
+Mary's on-and-off relationship with Henry Talbot is portrayed as the inspiration for Private Lives.